pantheon-systems/documentation/source/_docs/dns-providers/dyn.md

 5. Repeat steps 1-4 for the second AAAA record value provided by Pantheon.
 There are two AAAA records for improved uptime and reliability.

 ### CNAME Record
-The CNAME record is required if you wish to include `www` within your site's primary domain name.
+A CNAME record is required to configure a subdomain (e.g., `www.example.com`).

 1. Select **CNAME** from the record type dropdown menu.
 2. Enter the CNAME record value provided by Pantheon (e.g. `live-example.pantheonsite.io`) in the **Cname** field.